juanpc2018/How-to-make-an-offline-portable-repository-for-Ubuntu/README.md

-# How-to-make-an-offline-portable-repository-for-Ubuntu
+# How to make an offline portable repository for Ubuntu
-Ubuntu Offline Complete Portable Repo How to
+Ubuntu Offline Complete Portable Repo How to </br>

-this is divided in Old method, and Newer method...
+Old method, and Newer method... </br>

 # New Method

-Portable Offline Ubuntu 20.04 LTS Repository </br>
+Portable Offline Ubuntu 20.04.x LTS Repository </br>

 ```
 install:
-Ubuntu 20.04 LTS
+Ubuntu 20.04.x LTS

 sudo apt install apt-mirror